JuliaSymbolics/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 Int[(b_.*x_)^m_*(c_ + d_.*x_)^n_, x_Symbol] := c^IntPart[n]*(c + d*x)^FracPart[n]/(1 + d*x/c)^FracPart[n]* Int[(b*x)^m*(1 + d*x/c)^n, x] /; FreeQ[{b, c, d, m, n}, x] && Not[IntegerQ[m]] && Not[IntegerQ[n]] && Not[GtQ[c, 0]] && Not[GtQ[-d/(b*c), 0]] && (RationalQ[m] && Not[EqQ[n, -1/2] && EqQ[c^2 - d^2, 0]] || Not[RationalQ[n]])
 Int[P2_/(a_ + b_.*x_^3), x_Symbol] := With[{A = Coeff[P2, x, 0], B = Coeff[P2, x, 1], C = Coeff[P2, x, 2], q = a^(1/3)/b^(1/3)}, C/b*Int[1/(q + x), x] + (B + C*q)/b* Int[1/(q^2 - q*x + x^2), x] /; EqQ[A*b^(2/3) - a^(1/3)*b^(1/3)*B - 2*a^(2/3)*C, 0]] /; FreeQ[{a, b}, x] && PolyQ[P2, x, 2]
 ```
-As you can see rules are definied as patterns for the `Int` function, functions have square brakets, lists are created with curly brakets and conditions are put after the `/;`
+As you can see rules are defined as patterns for the `Int` function, functions have square brackets, lists are created with curly brackets and conditions are put after the `/;`

 The files `src/string_manipulation_helpers.jl` and `src/translator_of_rules.jl` are the two with which I translate the rules.
-Creating these scripts was quite difficult, because there are a lot of different syntaxes, functions, edge cases, etc. But now they are quite powerful, and most of the times translate a rule file flawlessy (0 errors!) to julia syntax.
-I remember in the first month of GSoC using the translator script and seing the entire screen red in vscode for the syntax errors.
+Creating these scripts was quite difficult, because there are a lot of different syntaxes, functions, edge cases, etc. But now they are quite powerful, and most of the times translate a rule file flawlessly (0 errors!) to julia syntax.
+I remember in the first month of GSoC using the translator script and seeing the entire screen red in vscode for the syntax errors.
 For example the above rules are translated automatically to:
 ```
 ("1_1_1_1_2",
 @rule ∫((~x)^(~!m),(~x)) =>